chenweng1991/redeemR/README.md

-# ReReeM-R
+# redeemR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of scMitoTracing is to analyze the deep mito variants and lineage tracing Package testing Jupyter notebook is here lab/solexa_weissman/cweng/Packages/scMitoTracing/scMitoTracingRunningTest.ipynb
+The use of redeemR is to analyze the deep mito variants and lineage tracing Package testing Jupyter notebook is here

 ## Installation